duranangela/checks-for-understanding/module-2/backend/week_two.md

 end
 ```

 What are some methods you can call on `Team`?
 If these methods aren't defined in the class, how do you have access to them?
+You can call Team.all, or .first, or.last, or.find, etc. They are ActiveRecord methods.

 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
 Assuming your class only included the code from question 2, how could you find the owner of the same team?
+Team.find(4)

 4. Assume that you added a line to your `Team` class as follows: